IbLahlou/data-ml-pipeline-template/README.md

 - `email`: Your email address.
 - `github_username`: Your GitHub username.
 - `python_version`: The Python version to use.
-- `prefect_version`: The version of Prefect to use.
-- `bentoml_version`: The version of BentoML to use.
-- `mlflow_version`: The version of MLflow to use.
 - `use_streamlit`: Whether to include Streamlit support (`yes` or `no`).
 - `ml_framework`: The machine learning framework to use (`tensorflow`, `torch`, `sklearn`, or `other`).